diegocosta-dev/express-blog/README.md

-# My Node.js Project with TypeScript and Express
+# Project with Express, TypeScript, Mysql, Twig, and Tailwindcss.

-Welcome to my Node.js project using TypeScript and Express.
-This is a simple example to start building your app.
+This is a simple example to start building your blog.

 ## Requirements

 - Node.js
 - npm
+- Mysql

 ## Installation